506 Carlton: History

 On January 8, 1939, PCC streetcars were introduced on the Carlton route on Sundays, displacing Peter Witt streetcars.

 Between April 25 and June 13, 1966, the loop at Main Station was constructed on the site of the 1955 loop.
 Carlton streetcars started using the new loop before the subway platforms were open to the public on May 10, 1968.
 During construction, Carlton streetcars had to be diverted to the Luttrell Loop.

 From February 18 to September 2, 2018, streetcars along the 506 Carlton route were replaced by buses due to a streetcar shortage and to accommodate several construction projects.

 By November 24, 2019, CLRVs were no longer being scheduled for 506 Carlton, having been replaced by Flexity Outlook streetcars, thus making the route fully accessible.

 From late June 2020 until the end of 2020, regular streetcar service along the entire 506 Carlton line was temporarily replaced by buses to accommodate several construction projects, including the modification of the streetcar overhead between Bay Street and High Park for pantograph use.

+Prior to July 27, 2024, the 306 Carlton night route terminated at Dundas West station, while 506 Carlton terminated at High Park.
+On that date, the 306 route was modified to terminate at High Park; thus, both 506 and 306 covered the same route.
+This change coincided with the introduction of the 305 Dundas route that, like 505 Dundas, terminates at Dundas West station.